symfony/symfony-docs/quick_tour/the_view.rst

 Variables passed to a template can be strings, arrays, or even objects.
 Twig abstracts the difference between them and lets you access "attributes" of a variable with the dot (``.``) notation.
-The following code listing shows how to display the content of a variable depending on the type of variable passed by the controller:
+The following code listing shows how to display the content of a variable depending on the type of the variable passed by the controller:

 .. code-block:: jinja